 Each year the Family and Youth Department provides ongoing assistance to hundreds of families in search of information and support.
 This is provided through telephone and individual meetings.
 Information packets can be created to meet the individual needs of each family.

 A program developed to help families with children who have social, emotional or behavioral difficulties.

 This program serves families of a member with a developmental disability by providing support, information, education, referrals and advocacy.
 Referral is available to families and to professionals who serve them, and advocacy is provided on an as needed basis or at large in the community.
-Also available are regularly scheduled daytime and evening support groups for families of individuals with Autism Spectrum Disorder, a collaboration of MHA in Ulster County and Hudson Valley Autism Society.
+Also available are regularly scheduled daytime support groups for families of individuals with Autism Spectrum Disorder, ASD Family Matters, a free, confidential support group that provides an opportunity to receive emotional support and to share your experiences and solutions with other families in similar situations.
+This group is presented by The Mental Health Association and sponsored by a Family support Services Grant from Taconic DDSO, Office for People with Developmental Disabilities.
 Call 845-339-9090, Ext.
-155.
+2304.